-Uniquely for an Australian sheepdog breed, the 'Smithfield' developed without the influence of the Dingo which have never been present in Tasmania.
+Uniquely for an Australian sheepdog breed, in Tasmania the 'Smithfield' developed without the influence of the Dingo which have never been present in Tasmania.
 Because there was no Stud Book in Australia, there was no means of officially recording the names and details of any individual dogs making up their parentage.
 Disappointedly, today the Smithfield remains an unrecognised breed, bred solely for the purpose of herding sheep.

 The Smithfield Defined by Working Ability

 Concentrating on its instinct to herd sheep, it was recorded that 'A real Smithfield' was exhibited in 1862 in Tasmania in Australia's first Dog Show.
 It appears that all this particular Smithfield had to do was '... to turn sheep down Hosier Lane, [and] express his perfect willingness to do so, as far as a dog could'.
 In other words this dog's working ability was sufficient to deserve it becoming commonly known as a Smithfield!